 The Thrifty Gist

-- One of the best cards for beginners is the Chase Sapphire Reserve
+- Two of the best cards for beginners are the Chase Sapphire Preferred or the Chase Sapphire Reserve

-- You can compare the latest and greatest Travel Rewards Credit Cards on our credit cards page (in the navigation)
+- You can compare the latest and greatest travel rewards credit cards using a comparison site like CardRatings.com

-- Use the “3 bucket” strategy to ensure your points can get you anywhere in the world, and check the Airline Credit Cards section of our credit cards page (in the navigation) to see which cards will earn you points with each airline
+- Use the “3 bucket” strategy to ensure your points can get you anywhere in the world, and check this Airline Rewards credit cards page to see which cards will earn you points with each airline

 - Do your research before redeeming your points to find the best deal